revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 fun1()
 print(x)
 ```
-- a) 25
+a) 25
 &emsp;25
-- b) 25
+b) 25
 &emsp;50
-- c) NameError
+c) NameError
-- d) None
+d) None
  <details><summary> <b>Show Answer</b> </summary>

 option is b)

 <details><summary> <b>Explanation</b> </summary>

-> fun1() is called first, so the statements that are there in fun1() will executes first and therefore prints the value of x = 25 in first line in console and then prints 50 in new line after comming out of fun1() function.
+> fun1() is called first, so the statements that are in the fun1() will execute first and prints the value of x as 25 in first line of console and then prints 50 in the new line after wxiting of fun1() function.

 </details>
 </details>